NAP Consistency Checker

 Most local searches happen on phones.
 A plain text phone number adds friction.
 A tel: link lets visitors tap to call directly from the search result or page.

-For a broader look at local signals, see local citations for small business and what schema markup does for local businesses.
+For a broader look at local signals, see the NAP consistency checklist, local citations for small business, and what schema markup does for local businesses.

 FAQ